 "We're not perfect, and we would never claim to be, but we are further along our journey than a lot of other organisations.
 We haven't nailed everything, but when things haven't worked, we have learnt from it, and keep moving forwards,” Lengthorn explains.

 Over more than two decades with MediaCom and WPP, Lengthorn has led initiatives such as Mental Health Allies, (which originated in the UK under the leadership of Josh Krichefski, MediaCom’s Global COO and EMEA CEO, and is now rolling out globally), inclusive entry-level recruitment principles and allyship training.
-Even with that progress, MediaCom knows it still has more work to do to achieve its ambition to be the most inclusive network in the world.
+Even with that progress, MediaCom has more work to do to achieve its ambition to be the most inclusive network in the world.

 Lengthorn is up front about the need for bolder, braver action and a more progressive approach.
 The first step is dropping the tired talk about the business case for D&I. "We know the work will be better.
 We know teams are more creative and better at problem solving when they are diverse.
 We don't need to keep going over that ground.
 It's dehumanising when we talk about D&I only as a way of making money.
 I want to bring the humanity back into the conversation.